Good sexual health is important to overall quality of life.

 - Depression can affect sexual health.

 - Many treatments for depression including fluoxetine (Prozac), citalopram (Cipramil), paroxetine (Seroxat) and sertraline (Lustral) can decrease libido and lead to erection difficulties in men.
-Mirtazapine (Zispin) may be considered as it has little or no effect on sex drive and fewer interactions with HIV drugs.
+Mirtazapine (Zispin) might be considered as it has little or no effect on sex drive and fewer interactions with HIV drugs.

 - Sedatives, tranquillisers and other medications can cause sexual dysfunction, as can smoking, alcohol and recreational/illegal drug use.